 Gallco Industries, Inc. Gallco Industries, Inc. is a legally separate, not-for-profit corporation organized under Chapter 1702 O.R.C. and classified as a 501(C)(3) non-profit corporation.
 Gallco Industries, Inc., under a contractual agreement with Gallia County Board of Mental Retardation and Developmental Disabilities, provides sheltered employment for mentally retarded or handicapped adults in Gallia County.
 Based on the significant services and resources provided by the County to Gallco Industries, Inc. and their sole purpose of providing assistance to the retarded and handicapped adults of Gallia County, Gallco Industries, Inc. is reflected as a component unit of Gallia County.
-Gallco industries, Inc. operates on a calendar year basis.
+Gallco Industries, Inc. operates on a calendar year basis.
 The operating statement of Gallco Industries, Inc. is presented at the object level.
 Gallco Industries, Inc. is required only to report operating information at the program level; however, since it operates under a single program, object level information is presented to provide more comprehensive financial information.
-Financial statements are audited and issued as part of Gallia County and are not obtainable separately.
+Complete audited financial statements of the component unit can be obtained from the offices of Gallco Industries, Inc., Post Office Box 14, Chesire, Ohio 45620.